prplx/vscode-coffeescript-formatter/README.md

 This extension contributes the following settings:

-* `coffeeScriptFormatter.enable`: enable/disable this extension
+* `coffeescriptFormatter.enable`: enable/disable this extension

 ## Known Issues